vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 Notice the call to [this.set('views', resolve('views'));](https://github.com/expressjs/express/blob/ea537d907d61dc693587fd41aab024e9df2e14b1/lib/application.js#L115)

-This function is responsible for telling `Express`, where it will find the templates, so I expected the second argument to be some sort a path, but it's a call to `resolve` function.
+This function is responsible for telling `Express`, where it will find the templates, so I expected the second argument to be some sort a path, but it's a call to the `resolve` function.

 This means, the resolve function is responsible for finding the path to folder, where we will find the templates.
-Below is the defination of `resolve` function.
+Below is the definition of `resolve` function.

 ```js
 View.prototype.resolve = function resolve(dir, file) {